Mural project brings Rockford together in diversity, unity and hope

 The community mural project was led by SecondFirst Church, Jeremiah Development and muralist and community bridgebuilder Tia Chianti Richardson, an award-winning Milwaukee-based integrative community artist.

 “We actually started talking about this a few years ago, thinking, ‘Wow, what could be on that wall?’”
 White Newgren said.
 Once Richardson came on board to lead the project in spring 2018, the entire community was invited to dream of a Rockford future that people wanted to see, one that maybe is different than the present.
-More than 200 people from all over Rockford came together in late 2019 to create the background for the mural on public paint days, using a paint-by-number process.
+More than 200 people from all over Rockford came together last October, November and December to create the background for the mural on public paint days, using a paint-by-number process.
 Due to colder temperatures during the painting phase, the panels were prepped and painted inside on the floor of the church.

 Some panels for the mural also went on the road to the Jubilee Center, a day center for adults living with mental illness; Christ the Rock Preschool; and Northwest Community Center, to make it convenient for people of all ages and all areas of the city to participate.